Emilio Aldama

-Emilio Ariel Aldama Jara (born 21 June 1977) is a Paraguayan former professional footballer who played as a defender and midfielder for diverse clubs in Paraguay and for Göztepe S.K. in Turkey's 1999–2000 1.Lig season.
+Emilio Ariel Aldama Jara (born 21 June 1977) is a Paraguayan former professional footballer who played as a defender and midfielder for clubs in Paraguay and for Göztepe S.K. in Turkey's 1999–2000 1.Lig season.

-Career
+Playing career

 Born in Asunción, Aldama began playing football as a defender with local Club Nacional.

 Göztepe

-(1999-2000)

 In 1999, Aldama joined Turkish Süper Lig club Göztepe A.Ş.
 Aldama's contract came into effect on 5 August 1999.

-On 10 November 1999, Aldama made his first cup appearance in a 3-2 home victory against Marmsrisspor, playing the entire 90 minutes of the fixture.
-The match was decided in the last minutes, when Göztepe player Kurthan Yilmaz equalized at 2-2 in the 87th minute, and then scored his hat-trick and Göztepe's third goal in the 89th minute to advance to the next round.
+On 10 November 1999, Aldama made his first cup appearance in a 3–2 home victory against Marmaris Belediyespor, playing the entire 90 minutes of the fixture.
+The match was decided in the last minutes, when Göztepe player Kurthan Yılmaz equalized at 2-2 in the 87th minute, and then scored his hat-trick and Göztepe's third goal in the 89th minute to advance to the next round.

-On 11 December 1999, Aldama featured in a 0-0 home draw against Fenerbahçe, coming up against Samuel Johnson, Elvir Bolic and goalkeeper Rüştü Reçber.
+On 11 December 1999, Aldama featured in a 0–0 home draw against Fenerbahçe, coming up against Samuel Johnson, Elvir Bolic and goalkeeper Rüştü Reçber.

-On 15 December 1999, Aldama made his second cup appearance in a 3-1 away defeat against Trabzonspor, which eliminated Göztepe from the competition due to a hat-trick by Turkish striker Hami Mandıralı.
+On 15 December 1999, Aldama made his second cup appearance in a 3–1 away defeat against Trabzonspor, which eliminated Göztepe from the competition due to a hat-trick by Turkish striker Hami Mandıralı.
 Aldama played another 90 minutes and was yellow carded in the 61st minute.

-On 19 March 2000, Aldama played in a 2-0 home defeat to Galatasaray, playing the entire 90 minutes against an all star squad which contained players as Hasan Sas, Gheorghe Hagi, Emre Belozoglu, Claudio Taffarel, Bulent Korkmaz, Hakan Unsal, Hakan Sukur, Ergun Penbe, Umit Davala and Fatih Akyel.
+On 19 March 2000, Aldama played in a 2–0 home defeat to Galatasaray, playing the entire 90 minutes against an all star squad which contained players as Hasan Sas, Gheorghe Hagi, Emre Belozoglu, Claudio Taffarel, Bulent Korkmaz, Hakan Unsal, Hakan Sukur, Ergun Penbe, Umit Davala and Fatih Akyel.

-On 1 April 2000, Aldama made his last league appearance for Gõztepe in a 1-0 home defeat to Bursaspor.
+On 1 April 2000, Aldama made his last league appearance for Gõztepe in a 1–0 home defeat to Bursaspor.
 Aldama was yellow carded during the game, was Gõztepe ultimaly finished the season with 20 points and in 17th position on the league table, facing relegation for the succeeding season.

 Aldama played a total of 25 league games, starting in 24 of them.

 His contract expired on 31 May 2000.